-With a steady increase in popularity of Husky dogs, it is no surprise that hundreds of dogs have bred with this loyal and energetic breed.
+With a steady increase in popularity of Huskies, it is no surprise that hundreds of dogs have bred with this loyal and energetic breed.

-From purebred Pitbull Terriers and Welsh Corgis, to German Shepherds and Golden Retrievers they have all mated with a Husky to produce some beautiful dogs.
+From purebred American pit bull terriers and Welsh Corgis, to German Shepherds and Golden Retrievers they have all mated with a Husky to produce some beautiful dogs.

 Renowned for their endurance, workaholic attitude and high intelligence levels, Huskies are a great dog to cross breed with.

-So here we have compiled a list of our five favorite mixes including the feisty Corgi x Husky Mix and the protective German Shepherd x Husky Mix.
+So here we have compiled a list of our five favorite mixes including the feisty Corgi and Husky Mix and the protective German Shepherd and Husky Mix.

 5. Husky + Corgi = Cusky